anujjhawar28/sequelize-query-builder/README.md

 You can redefine configuration variables in rc file

-Just create .sequelize-query-builderrc file in root folder of your project
+Just create .sequelize-search-query-builderrc file in root folder of your project

 Or use setter for 'config' parameter (setConfig)